Pioneering sustainable design

-- The new stand-alone substation will be installed in front of an existing building.
+- The new stand-alone substation has been installed in front of an existing building.

-- Replacement of the switchboard will include construction of a new switch room; replacing the 11kV switchboard, associated cabling and the existing mechanical protection relays; installation of arc flash protection; and partial discharge monitoring of the 11kV switchboard.
+- Replacement of the switchboard includes construction of a new switch room; replacing the 11kV switchboard, associated cabling and the existing mechanical protection relays; installation of arc flash protection; and partial discharge monitoring of the 11kV switchboard.

 - Salvaged materials have been used alongside products that are healthier and non-toxic compared to traditional building materials.

 No Red List materials have been used – Red List building materials contain chemicals designated as harmful, and are deemed the worst materials prevalent in the building industry.